 Silver Sands: Princess Rd.

-West Indian: Parliament St, opened by Geoge Gardiner/Edgar Escofree.
+West Indian: Montpelier Terrace, Parliament St, opened and owned by Edgar Escoffery

 Dutch Eddies: Princess Rd.